spatie/typescript-transformer/README.md

 ## Transforming without annotations

-In some cases you want to transform classes without annotation, for example in one of ours projects we've created resource classes that were sent to the front using DTO's.
-We knew these Resources would always have to be converted to Typescript so writing the `@typescript` annotation was a bit cumbersome.
+In some cases, you want to transform classes without annotation.
+For example, in one of our projects, we've created resource classes which were sent to the front using DTO's.
+We knew these Resources would always have to be converted to Typescript, so writing the `@typescript` annotation was cumbersome.

-Collectors allow you to transform classes by a specified transformer, we're actually using a collector to collect the `@typescript` annotated classes.
+Collectors allow you to transform classes by a specified transformer, and we're actually using a collector to collect the `@typescript` annotated classes.

-A collector is a class that extebds the `Collector` class, you will have to implement two methods:
+A collector is a class that extends the `Collector` class, and you will have to implement two methods:

 ```php
 class EnumCollector extends Collector